 How to Start a 7 Figure Amazon FBA Business in 2022

 What is Amazon FBA

 FBA means ‘fulfilled by Amazon’.
-This means they handle all product fulfillment including packing, distribution, returns, etc. As a seller, you send products to their warehouses, market your products to their (and your) audience, and let Amazon handle the rest!
+This means they handle all product fulfillment including packing, distribution, returns, etc. As a seller, you send products to their warehouses (fulfillment centers), market your products to their (and your) audience, and let Amazon handle the rest!

 How Does Amazon FBA Work?

-Whilst there are a few more moving parts (and you definitely won’t be going on holiday in your first year or two!) this is essentially the long and short of it.
+While there are a few more moving parts, (and you may alternatively choose a sunbed in the Maldives, the Seychelles or even your back garden) this is essentially the long and short of it.

 - We sourced products already selling well on Amazon.